 3. What type of data can I deposit with DataFirst?

 Our collections policy is to only collect African data.
 However, some datasets may be from multi-country projects and we do then accept both the African and non-African data components.
 Our subject focus is social science, humanities, and health data.
 We do not collect aggregated data but focus on making primary data (anonymised raw data) available because this type of data has high value for policy researchers.

 DataFirst accepts administrative records, survey research data, and any other data that could be useful for research.
 While no data is error-free, DataFirst reserves the right to choose not to disseminate datasets that do not meet certain quality and usability standards.

 4. What formats should the data be in?

 DataFirst accepts data files in all formats, including Excel, but preferred formats for data files are Stata and SPSS.
 Data deposited in other formats will be converted to our standard formats.

 5. What should be included with the data files?

-All data deposited with us will be available to the research community through a data access model chosen by you as the data owner.
+All data deposited with us will be available to the research community with a data access model chosen by you as the data depositor.

 Public use - data shared under a Creative Commons CC-BY attribution-only license.